What is an appraisal & how does it impact a real estate transaction?

 - How many homes are for sale, and the rate at which they are selling, as well as sold and settled properties in your neighborhood and/or nearby radius can also have an impact on your home’s valuation!

-- Upgrades and updates are typically calculated and adjusted on an appraiser’s valuation, as well as age of property components. (ie roofing, mechanicals, etc.)
+- Upgrades and updates are typically calculated and adjusted on an appraiser’s valuation, as well as the age of property components. (ie roofing, mechanicals, etc.)

 😁The Jennifer King Team suggests:😁